 Studio photographers will appreciate that the Nikon D5 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the D5 have been discontinued, but can regularly be found used on ebay.
 The D5 was replaced by the Nikon D6, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D5 Manual.
+Further information on the features and operation of the X-T20 and D5 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.